SACRED PHOTOGRAPHY

 Lizzy, a natural medium, has discovered her own distinct ability to work with steam as a channel for higher-frequency communication.
 Each steam photograph reveals information—appearing as messages, psychodramas, koans, words, or portraits of a client’s spirit guides.

-She now offers steam photography as part of the Healing Excavation toolbox.
-This is a co-creative process between client and Lizzy: together, intention is placed into the water (either in person or remotely), and Lizzy photographs the diffused steam as it unfolds.
+Creating a steam image is a co-creative process between client and Lizzy: together, intention is placed into the water (either in person or remotely), and Lizzy photographs the diffused steam as it unfolds.
 The resulting image is then studied for insight and meaning.

-The steam offers information via symbols, metaphor, and detailed imagery.
+The steam offers information via symbols, metaphor, and detailed imagery to suggest items important to the client’s life journey.

 Image 1: The letters U and C appear alongside a pair of eyes, with the faint outline of a face looking upward—an image that speaks to the client’s natural intuitive capacity.